tjko/fanpico/README.md

 ![FANPICO-0804 PCB](images/fanpico-0804.png)

 ## Firmware
 Firmware is developed in C using the Pico SDK.
+Pre-compiled firmware is released when there is new major features or bug fixes.

+Latest pre-compiled firmware image can be found here: [Latest Release](/releases/latest)

-Plan is to release firmware files (.u2f) after Fanpico is ready for 'release', currently one must compile the firmware from the sources.
+To get latest firmware with latest updates/fixes you must compile the firmware from the sources.

 ### Installing firmware image
 Firmware can be installed via the built-in UF2 bootloader on the Raspberry Pi Pico or using the debug header with Picoprobe, etc...